Matthew Nakkar

-Matthew Gregory Nakkar (1795 – 22 March 1868) was a Bishop of the Syriac Orthodox Church and later a Catholic bishop.
+Matthew Gregory Nakkar (1795 – 22 March 1868) was a Bishop of the Miaphysite Syriac Orthodox Church, who converted to Eastern Catholicism and became a bishop of the Syriac Catholic Church.

 Biography

 Matthew Nakkar was born in 1795 in a family in which from generation to generation for 600 years monopolized the Jacobite see of Mosul.
 At age 25, he was ordained a priest and served under his uncle, the Metropolitan, and in 1826 succeeded him as Metropolitan.
 Matthew Nakkar since his childhood brought up to hate the Catholics, and as subsequently confessed in his "Memoirs" tirelessly preached against Catholic teaching and doing everything possible to stop the Catholics to spread their faith.
 However, despite the opposition of the Catholic Church and not of the Ottoman Empire, the number willing to Catholicism is constantly growing.
 Between 1825 and 1830 almost all Jacobites of Damascus and southern Lebanon, including Bishop James al-Haliani, joined to Catholic Church.